Politics of Turkmenistan: National Leader appointed 2023

 As of 21 January 2023, President Serdar Berdimuhamedow appointed his father and predecessor, Gurbanguly Berdimuhamedow, chairperson of the reformed People's Council of Turkmenistan with the title "National Leader of the Turkmen People" (türkmen halkynyň Milli Lideri).
 State media referred to the People's Council as the "supreme organ of government authority".
 Outside observers consider that the presidency has been stripped of all real authority so that it can be transferred to the National Leader, who is now the genuine chief executive of government.
 One commentator stated that this makes Turkmenistan an "absolute monarchy."

-Freedom of association

-Formally, according to the constitution, citizens of Turkmenistan have the right to set up political parties and other public associations, acting within the framework of the constitution and the laws, and public associations and groups of citizens have the right to nominate their candidates in accordance with the election law.
+Political parties and public organizations

+Turkmenistan has a limited multi-party political system.
+Three officially registered political parties operate in the country: the Democratic Party of Turkmenistan, the Party of Industrialists and Entrepreneurs of Turkmenistan, and the Agrarian Party of Turkmenistan.
+These parties participate in political life and also function as public organizations involved in social activities aligned with state policy.

+In addition to political parties, several nationwide public organizations operate with government support.
+These include the Magtymguly Youth Organisation of Turkmenistan, the National Center of Trade Unions of Turkmenistan, and the Women's Union of Turkmenistan.